MinaProtocol/mina/src/app/website/posts/scans.markdown

 - All SNARK proofs take one unit of time to complete
 - Transactions arrive into the system at a constant rate $$R$$ per unit time
 - We effectively have any number of cores we need to process transactions because we can economically incentivize actors to perform SNARK proofs and use transaction fees to pay those actors.^[This is possible because of a cryptographic notion known as “Signature of Knowledge” which lets us embed information about the creator and a fee into the proof in a way that is unforgeable.
-We will talk more about how we use this information in another blog post.]
+We will talk more about how we use this information in another blog&nbsp;post.]
 - Two proofs can be recursively merged:

 ![Merging two transaction proofs](https://d2mxuefqeaa7sj.cloudfront.net/s_1F9E16749B17DC54549D96B5A3247F680EDDCCCB3DD78CFE222A02DA9883D4EE_1544574986580_merging-exists.png)